obsidiansystems/obelisk/lib/route/docs/introduction.md

 things and things into strings.
 This will, more often than not, lead to you fighting the API and making things needlessly difficult.

-As we build up some examples in this guide, we will demonstrate how to think about and explain your abstract routes as concrete definitions using `Encoder`s as pure functions.
+As we build up some examples in this guide, we will demonstrate how to think about your abstract routes as concrete definitions using `Encoder`s as pure functions.
 You will see that `obelisk-route` already has most of the tools you need to construct that concrete definition.
 We'll also cover what to do when it doesn't, and what you need to know to ensure that you build correct and composable pieces.

 #### Obelisk live development environment